r-zig/blockchain-handshake/README.md

 ## Limitations
 The current implementation does not discover multiple Bitcoin nodes; it only attempts to connect to a single node.
 Checksum validation is not yet implemented.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgment

+If you use this code or a modified version of it in your project, please credit me as a contributor by mentioning my GitHub username or linking back to the original repository.
+This acknowledgment is not a condition of the license but a request to foster collaboration and recognition among developers.